mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_EMU.rst

 These tests are for the EMU instrument at ISIS.
 This section will show some advance fitting and plotting features of the GUI.
-It would be worth restarting Mantid before doing the second test.
+It would be worth closing the muon GUI and clearing the ADS before doing the second test.
+This is to give a clean state so it is easier to find the correct results table.

 -------------------------